 Two new reports are destined to shake up the U.S. educational system, says Cynthia Brown, if Congress acts on their recommendations.

-Cynthia G. Brown is Vice President for Education Policy at American Progress and served as director of the “Renewing Our Schools, Securing Our Future National Task Force on Public Education,” a joint initiative of the Center for American Progress and the Institute for America’s Future.
-Brown has spent more than 35 years working in a […]
+Cynthia G. Brown is a Senior Fellow at American Progress.
+She was previously the Vice President for Education Policy at American Progress and formerly served as director of the “Renewing Our Schools, Securing Our Future National Task Force on Public Education,” a joint initiative of the Center for American Progress and the Institute for America’s […]